 Prexigebersen Development and Treatment for Leukemia.
-The safety, pharmacokinetics and efficacy of our lead DNAbilize® antisense drug candidate, prexigebersen, was assessed in patients having AML, CML, myelodysplastic syndrome (MDS) or acute lymphoblastic leukemia (ALL) in a Phase 1 trial.
+The safety, pharmacokinetics and efficacy of our lead DNAbilize® antisense drug candidate, prexigebersen, was assessed in patients having AML, CML, myelodysplastic syndrome (MDS) or acute lymphoblastic leukemia ("ALL") in a Phase 1 trial.
 The Phase 1 clinical trial was a dose-escalating study to determine the safety and tolerability of escalating doses of prexigebersen.
+After completion of dose-escalation monotherapy, the safety and toxicity of prexigebersen in combination with LDAC was assessed in patients with refractory/relapsed AML.
 Additionally, the pharmacokinetics and anti-leukemic effects, including down-regulation of the target Grb2 protein in patient samples, of the drug candidate were determined.
 Results of the clinical study were published in the scientific journal Lancet Haematology in 2018.